openxpki/openxpki/doc/reference/developer/webui.rst

 code
 ^^^^

-Rendered with fixed-with typo, unix linebreaks are converted to html linebreaks.
+Rendered with fixed-width, unix linebreaks are converted to html linebreaks.

 deflist
 ^^^^^^^